You’ll need a decent axe for that while you’re backpacking. Scratch that, you’ll want the best backpacking axe you can find.

 It’s not just the spike that’ll work to your advantage — the blade is just as strong.
 It should cut through logs like butter, making plenty of kindling to warm yourself up with.
 A great axe to use after your battle with the elements, eliminating the evening chill.

-The handle isn’t the shortest around, yet because it’s so lightweight, you may not find the length an issue.
+The handle isn’t the shortest of all the backpacking hatchets on this list.
+Yet, because it’s so lightweight, you may not find the length an issue.
 Furthermore, the manufacturer acknowledges that — any handle can and will break eventually — by offering convenient replacements with a reasonable price tag.

 This axe is light, sharp and affordable.
-It cuts firewood like a boss and could probably even tackle some thicker branches.
+It cuts firewood like a boss and could probably even tackle some thicker branches (though not small trees).

 Yet, the additional touches this axe brings to the table gives this little hatchet a leg up into the best value.
 I view this axe with many positive factors that’ll serve you well when attached to your backpack.